sonallux/sonallux.github.io/docs/frontend/angular/signals.md

 # Signals

 Since Angular 17 Signals are production ready.
-Only the `effect` function is still under developer preview
+Only the `effect` function is still under developer preview.

 Signals can be used everywhere in Angular.